klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 using it properly to improve the generated code is too expensive and cumbersome.
-Abstracting away too much of the memory system is also not a good idea as making proper use of the memory hierarchy is essential for performance and one cannot expect compilers to do be able to do the necessary code transformations on their own.
+Abstracting away too much of the memory system is also not a good idea as making proper use of the memory hierarchy is essential for performance and one cannot expect compilers to be able to do the necessary code transformations on their own.
 Integrating with code written in other programming languages that make it easier to write high-performance library routines is also very cumbersome.
 And getting garbage collection to work well in a distributed memory context also